 Swimming in the Rhine is the most popular thing to do in Basel for both locals and tourists.
 When in Basel, get yourself a Wickelfisch and make your way to the Museum Tingley.
 From there, take off all your belongings, save for your bathing suit, and put them in your Wickelfisch.
 After you have stripped down, proceed to hop in the water and get ready to float down the Rhine for up to two km.
 Sit back and relax as you take in the beauty of the city, the banks of the Rhine River, and oh yeah, keep an eye out for ships, boats, and ferries.

-If you don’t want to hop in the water, one of the coolest attractions in Basel is the traditional boating technique of Weilding.
+If you don’t want to hop in the water, one of the coolest attractions in Basel is taking a ride in a traditional Weilding boat.
 We joined our guides Urs and Lisa on the Right Bank of the Rhine under the Tingley Museum to begin our lesson.
 Urs builds his boats by hand following the tradition dating back 2000 years.
-We learned to row and spike our way upstream.
+We learned to row and sting our way upstream.
 It was awesome to pass the locals enjoying aperitifs on the river banks cheering us on as we pushed our way along.

 The river was moving fast, but we covered a lot of ground with Urs doing most of the work for us.
 That’s not to say we didn’t earn our dinner, this is a fantastic workout that reminded us of the gondoliers of Venice.
 Check out their website for a lesson or you can book a wine and cheese river tour where you can sit back and relax.